qrtl/pci-custom/product_procurement_extended/README.md

 Configuration
 =============

-This module adds a boolean field 'Customer Sales Report' in account definition screen.
-The field is expected to be selected for sales accounts that should be considered in sales amount calculation.
+No configuration required.

 Usage
 =====

-Go to menu item 'Accounting > Reporting > Generic Reporting > Partners > Customer Sales Report' to open a wizard.
+Go to menu item 'Warehouse > Products > Procurement Info Update' to open a wizard.